PROPERTY TAXATION & ASSESSMENT

 - assist the assessor in negotiations with the taxpayer (if bona fide grounds for complaint are identified)

 - represent the assessor throughout the property complaint process, from initial filing of a complaint through to the completion of a merit hearing (if necessary)

 - represent the assessor in court on statutory appeals for Composite Assessment Review Board (CARB) and Municipal Government Board (MGB) decisions

-- represent municipalities in the Court of Queen’s Bench and the Alberta Court of Appeal on judicial review applications respecting decisions of the Municipal Government Board.
+- represent municipalities in the Court of King’s Bench and the Alberta Court of Appeal on judicial review applications respecting decisions of the Municipal Government Board.